OmicsoftDocs/ArraySuiteDoc/docs/tutorials/RNASeq/Add From RNA-Seq Pipeline.md

 Users have two options to perform RNA-Seq analysis -- one is to run through RNA-Seq pipeline, the other is to run step by step.

-**Add From RNA-Seq Pipeline**, as dicussed in this chapter, allows users to finish the whole RNA-Seq analysis in a single click.
+**Add From RNA-Seq Pipeline**, as discussed in this section, allows users to finish the whole RNA-Seq analysis in a single click.
 Based on a user's selections, Array Studio will run the following pipeline:

 ![NewImage_35_png](images/201510-35.png)